Duet3D/wiki-content/User_manual/RepRapFirmware/SD_card.md

 `/macros` is used to hold used-defined macro files.
 The names of these files appear as menu entries in DuetWebControl and on PanelDue.
 You can use subfolders of /macros to organize these files.
 See [Macros](/User_manual/Tuning/Macros) for examples of useful user macros.

 `/menu` This holds the files that define the menu layouts for 128x64 pixel monochrome displays.
-Compatible with Duet 3 mini 5+ and Duet 2 Maestro
+Compatible with Duet 3 mini 5+ and Duet 2 Maestro.
+For details, see [User manual: 12864 display menu system](/User_manual/Connecting_hardware/Display_12864_menu)

 `/sys` is used to hold system configuration files and, in all firmware versions before RRF 3.3, firmware update files ready for installation.
 It should contain at least the following files: